Tensor product algorithms for inference of contact network from epidemiological data: Methods

-This algorithm is known to converge to the true distribution $\frac{1}{Z}\Like(\Grid)$ (where $Z$ is the normalising constant) under mild assumptions \cite{RobertsRosenthal2011}.
-In practice, we use two proposal distributions. \begin{enumerate} \item Choose one link in $\Grid_i$ uniformly at random and toggle its state (on/off).
+This algorithm is known to converge to the true distribution $\frac{1}{Z}\Like(\Grid)$ (where $Z$ is the normalising constant) under mild assumptions~\cite{RobertsRosenthal2011}.
+We implement two proposal distributions. \begin{enumerate} \item Choose one link in $\Grid_i$ uniformly at random and toggle its state (on/off).
 Since there are $N(N-1)/2$ possible links to toggle, $q(\hat \Grid | \Grid) = \frac{2}{N(N-1)}$ independently of $\hat \Grid$ and $\Grid$, and hence cancels in the Metropolis-Hastings ratio.
-We will call Algorithm~\ref{alg:mcmc} with this proposal ``MCMC''. \item Every $N(N-1)/2$ iterations (i.e. when $\mod(n,N(N-1)/2)=0$), sample a random permutation vector \( \sigma\in\Permutations_{N(N-1)/2} \) of the set $\{1,\ldots,N(N-1)/2\},$ and in the next $N(N-1)/2$ iterations toggle links in the order prescribed by $\sigma$.
+We will call Algorithm~\ref{alg:mcmc} with this proposal ``MCMC-R'', since it samples the links with Replacement. \item Every $N(N-1)/2$ iterations (i.e. when $\mod(n,N(N-1)/2)=0$), sample a random permutation vector \( \sigma\in\Permutations_{N(N-1)/2} \) of the set $\{1,\ldots,N(N-1)/2\},$ and in the next $N(N-1)/2$ iterations toggle links in the order prescribed by $\sigma$.
 This is still a valid MCMC algorithm with a constant proposal distribution, but now with respect to $\sigma$, corresponding to a collection of networks in consecutive update steps, $(\Grid_{i+1}, \ldots, \Grid_{i+N(N-1)/2})$.
-However, as we will observe in the numerical experiments, this algorithm can often increase the likelihood faster in terms of the individual link changes, and hence the computing time.
+In our numerical experiments reported in Section~\ref{sec:results} this algorithm sometimes increased the likelihood faster in terms of the individual link changes (and hence computing time), and resulted in a better grid reconstruction.
 In each block of $N(N-1)/2$ iterations, this algorithm proposes link changes without replacement \cite{Shah-noR-2018}.
-For this reason, we will call this algorithm ``MCMC noR'' (for ``no Replacement''). \end{enumerate} Cancelling the constant proposal probability, and using log-likelihoods to avoid numerical over- and under-flow errors, we arrive at the following formula for the Metropolis--Hastings ratio:
+For this reason, we will call this algorithm ``MCMC-noR'' (for ``no Replacement''). \end{enumerate}

+Cancelling the constant proposal probability, and using log-likelihoods to avoid numerical over- and under-flow errors, we can rewrite the Metropolis--Hastings ratio as \( h(\hat \Grid, \Grid_i) = e^{\ln\Like(\hat\Grid) - \ln\Like(\Grid_i)}. \) We can further modify this formula to gain more control on performance of MCMC.
+Specifically, we introduce the \emph{temperature}, or \emph{tempering} parameter $\Temp$ as follows:

+We note that this formula resembles the Boltzmann distribution, also know as Gibbs distribution, which is used in statistical and theoretical physics and describes probability to observe particles in the ground and exited energy states.
+Similarly, the parameter $\Temp$ controls how often MCMC accepts a network with worse likelihood that the current one, which in order affects the convergence of the algorithm and its ability to get out of local optima.
+If a new grid $\hat\Grid$ has better likelihood than the current grid $\Grid_i,$ it is always accepted.
+Otherwise, it is accepted only with probability \( p=\Like(\hat\Grid)/\Like(\Grid_i)<1 \) for $\Temp=1$.
+For $\Temp>1,$ this probability becomes $p^{1/\Temp} > p,$ which increases the probability that the new grid is accepted, encouraging MCMC to escape a local maximum.